Ger O’Hanlon | Throwback Thursday

 6. We love the new single “To Be With Him”.
 What was the creative process for this track?

 Every time I sing my songs they hit me in different ways.
-I first wrote “To Be With Him” as a poem (there were nearly 2 pages of lyrics) and I honed in on words or lines that I felt at that time were right for the song.
+Honestly, I first wrote “To Be With Him” as a poem ( nearly 2 pages of lyrics).
+I honed in on words or lines that I felt at that time were right for the song.

 What famous musicians do you admire?